UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 How do you measure if an acrylic display case is fade-resistant?

 Two standardized tests cover the question.
 ASTM G154 specifies the accelerated UV-A 340 lamp exposure cycle that simulates outdoor weathering in a controlled chamber, and ASTM D1925 defines the yellowness index calculation from spectrophotometer readings.
-Combined, they give you a yellowness index curve over hours of UV exposure.
-We run paired-panel tests — UV-grade and standard PMMA, same thickness, same fabrication — and read both delta-E (overall color shift) and yellowness index monthly.
-UV-grade should hold delta-E under 2 and YI under 2 at 12 months; standard typically does not.
+Combined, they give you a yellowness index curve over hours of UV exposure, and this is the data to ask a sheet supplier for: delta-E (overall color shift) and yellowness index plotted against G154 hours for both the UV-grade and the standard grade.
+A properly stabilized UV-grade sheet is engineered to hold delta-E under 2 and YI under 2 through roughly 2,000 hours (about a year of southern-US outdoor equivalent); standard cast PMMA typically does not.

 Sun-exposed display program in the pipeline?